jshlbrd/jshlbrd.github.io/_posts/2016-03-06-crawling-through-65k-samples.md

 0.00011 zws
 ```

 With the empty file objects removed, the distribution is easier to understand.
 Not surprisingly, PE files make up the majority of identifiable file objects in the dataset.
-Personally, I was disappointed to see a low representation of files usually encountered in phishing emails-- ole, officex, and pdf file types.
+Personally, I was disappointed to see a low representation of files usually encountered in phishing emails-- ole, officex, and pdf files.

 Here's a similar breakdown for all file objects, root and children.